AngelPedroza/holbertonschool-zero_day/0x02-vi/README.md

-This repo is for show the tasks of vi
+# This repo is for know how to use vi